estafv/Networking/dns.md

 ## DNS (Domain Name System)

 A **DNS (Domain Name System)** converts a **domain name** into an **IP address**, allowing your device to locate and connect to the correct server.
-Since computers communicate using IP addresses rather than names, DNS acts as the translator between the two.
+Since computers communicate using IP addresses rather than names DNS acts as the translator between the two.

 **Example:**
 ```text